rbccps-iisc/ideam/README.rst

 | Serving Ideam at                      | ``https://localhost:10443``                                                 |
 +---------------------------------------+-----------------------------------------------------------------------------+

 - The application will be serving with a self-signed certificate.
   If you want to use your certificate, have your .crt and .key file as ``/usr/share/ideam/config/kong/default_443.crt`` and ``/usr/share/ideam/config/kong/default_443.key`` respectively and do a fresh installation.

+- If you want to delete all the data stored as part of ideam, ``ideam rmdata``.

 - If installation fails at some instance, all the time-dated logs are available at ``/tmp/ideam-%Y-%m-%d-%H-%M.log``.